Fix & Foxi and Friends

+Fix & Foxi and Friends is an animated television series and adaptation of Rolf Kauka's comic series Fix and Foxi.
+In February 2000, the series first aired in Germany.
+The show ended sometime in 2002, producing 52 episodes over two seasons.
+It follows the adventures of the eponymous anthropomorphic fox brothers and their friends in the town of Foxburg, including Lupo the wolf, Professor Knox the raven, and the twins' Uncle Fax.

+Overview

-Fix & Foxi and Friends is an animated adaption of Rolf Kauka's comic series Fix and Foxi.
-In February 2000, Fix & Foxi first aired in Germany.
-52 episodes were produced.
-Each episode consists of four segments, three of which stars the title characters and one or more of their friends and the last segment stars a family of anthropomorphic dogs called the Peppercorn Family.
-In addition small snippets starring Makiki appear in between segments.
+Each episode consists of four segments, the first three of which star the title characters and one or more of their friends, family and pets.
+The fourth segment stars a family of anthropomorphic dogs called the Peppercorn Family.
+In addition, small comedic snippets featuring Makiki appear in between segments.